Charles Churchill (mutineer): Desertion during Bounty expedition

-On 5 January 1789 while at Tahiti and three months before departure, three crew members, Charles Churchill, along with the gunner’s mate John Millward and seaman William Muspratt deserted ship, taking the ships cutter, muskets and ammunition.
+On 5 January 1789 while at Tahiti and three months before departure, three crew members, Charles Churchill, along with the gunner’s mate John Millward and seaman William Muspratt deserted ship, taking the ship's cutter, muskets and ammunition.
 Muspratt had recently been flogged for neglect of duty.

-Bligh records the incident in the ships log:
+Bligh records the incident in the ship's log:

 "at the relief of the watch at four o'clock this morning the small cutter was missing.
 I was immediately informed of it and mustered the ship's company, when it appeared that three men were absent: Charles Churchill, the ship's corporal and two of the seamen, William Muspratt and John Millward, the latter of whom had been sentinel from twelve to two in the morning.
 They had taken with them eight stands of arms and ammunition; but what their plan was, or which way they had gone, no one on board seemed to have the least knowledge."

 Among belongings Churchill left on the Bounty included a list of names that Bligh construed as more accomplices in a planned desertion.
 Bligh later asserted that the names included those of midshipman Peter Heywood and Fletcher Christian.
-Churchill, Millward and Muspratt were eventually found after three weeks of hiding and, on their return to the ship, were flogged in two sessions with Churchill receiving a dozen lashes but the others, two dozen each.
+Churchill, Millward and Muspratt were eventually found after three weeks of hiding and, on their return to the ship, were flogged in two sessions with Churchill receiving a dozen lashes, and the others two dozen each.

 Churchill and his fellow deserters composed a letter hoping to appease Bligh on return to England and avoid possible fatal consequences on the result of a court martial.